 - 1 Door Handle.
 Pull to open the door.
 The door must be securely latched for the microwave to operate.

 - 2 Door Latches.

 - 3 Window with Metal Shield.
 Screen allows cooking to be viewed while keeping microwaves confined in the oven.

-- 4 Shelf.
-Lets you microwave several foods at once.
-Food microwaves best when placed directly on the oven floor or turntable.

-- 5 Touch Control Panel
+- 4 Touch Control Panel.

-You must set the

-clock before using

-the microwave.

-- 6 Cooktop Lights.
+- 5 Cooktop Lights.

-- 7 Grease Filters.
+- 6 Grease Filters.

-8 Removable Turntable.
+- 7 Removable Turntable.
 Turntable and support must be in place when using the oven.
 The turntable may be removed for cleaning.

-9 Convenience Guide.
+- 8 Convenience Guide.